Loughlin, Giannulli to serve prison time for college scam

-Loughlin has agreed to serve two months behind bars and Giannulli has agreed to serve five months under the deal that must be approved by the judge.
+Loughlin, 55, has agreed to serve two months behind bars and Giannulli, 56, has agreed to serve five months under the deal that must be approved by the judge.
 They are scheduled to plead guilty Friday via video conference.

-Loughlin and Giannulli were scheduled to go to trial in October on charges that they paid $500,000 in bribes to get their daughters into the University of Southern California as crew team recruits, even though neither of them played the sport.
+The famous couple was scheduled to go to trial in October on charges that they paid $500,000 in bribes to get their two daughters into the University of Southern California as crew team recruits, even though neither of them played the sport.
+They helped create fake athletic profiles for their daughters by sending the admitted ringleader of the scheme, admissions consultant Rick Singer, photos of the teens posing on rowing machines, authorities said.

+Lawyers for Loughlin and Giannulli had argued that the couple believed the payments were “legitimate donations” that would go directly to USC as a fundraising gift or support Singer’s charity.
+They also accused prosecutors of hiding crucial evidence that could prove the couple’s innocence because it would undermine their case.

 They agreed to plead guilty to conspiracy to commit wire and mail fraud in a plea agreement filed in Boston’s federal court.
+Giannulli will also plead guilty to a charge of honest services wire and mail fraud, prosecutors said.
 Prosecutors have agreed to dismiss charges of money laundering and federal programs bribery that were added after the case was filed.

+Under Loughlin's plea deal, she will also pay a $150,000 fine and perform 100 hours of community service.
+Giannulli has agreed to pay a $250,000 fine and perform 250 hours of community service.

 “Under the plea agreements filed today, these defendants will serve prison terms reflecting their respective roles in a conspiracy to corrupt the college admissions process and which are consistent with prior sentences in this case,” U.S. Attorney Andrew Lelling said in an emailed statement.
 “We will continue to pursue accountability for undermining the integrity of college admissions.”